smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 2. Crash-consistent snapshots.
 The backup service takes a snapshot without connecting to the database.
 It depends on the data service being able to recover from a snapshot taken at any point in time.
 This is generally not recommended by database vendors.
 3. Application-consistent snapshots.
 The backup service connects to the database, triggers its quiesce function (e.g. hot backup mode) so that the database puts itself into a consistent state, takes the snapshot, then puts the database back into standard mode.
 This is preferred by database vendors.

 Customers expect support for all three common backup methodologies.
 “Crash-consistent snapshots” are addressed by Standard CSI Snapshots and do not require database specific commands.
-To deliver “Application-consistent snapshots” in a Kubernetes environment, the backup service must be able to execute database-specific commands, typically the databases’ quiesce/unquiese functionality.
+To deliver “Application-consistent snapshots” in a Smarter environment, the backup service must be able to execute database-specific commands, typically the databases’ quiesce/unquiese functionality.

 To access the quiesce functionality, we need quiesce and unquiesce hooks.
 Database quiesce commands are usually available through client binaries or SDKs, so they may be packaged in container images.
 In many cases, client binaries are available in the service images themselves.
-In Kubernetes, the commands may be issued by using the pod/exec sub resource and executing commands directly in the service’s pods.
+In Smarter, the commands may be issued by using the pod/exec sub resource and executing commands directly in the service’s pods.
 Therefore, we need standard hooks to be able to access the commands.

 #### Container Notifier

-A Kubernetes Enhancement Proposal for a feature called Container Notifier is under review.
+A Smarter Enhancement Proposal for a feature called Container Notifier is under review.
 The proposal introduces a mechanism to notify a selected set of Pods to run pre-specified commands inlined in those Pod specifications.
 This would allow the author of the pods to define sets of commands that can be executed inside the containers.
 This mechanism can be used to implement database-specific quiesce/unquiesce hooks.
 For example, the author of a Pod specification for a database may define a command to flush the database tables to disk in the  `ContainerNotifierHandler` field.
 Users of the Database may trigger that command by using a proposed core API, `PodNotification. `More information on the status of the proposal can be found here: [https://github.com/kubernetes/enhancements/pull/1995](https://github.com/kubernetes/enhancements/pull/1995).

 ### Volume Group and Group Snapshot